suntorch/Dazzler/README.md

 - lightweight and high performance. :rocket:
 - mapping a query result :scroll: to **`strongly-typed`** object.
 - 2-way binding :link: a class property to **`input`** and **`output`** parameters.
-- *

 ## Parameterized Query
 A **Strongly-Typed**, **Anonymous** and **ExpandoObject** object can be passed as query parameters and a property name should match with query parameter name in order to bind it.
-After a query is executed, Output and Function Return parameter will automatically takes the value that is returned by a query.
-You don''t have to do any extra operation. :+1:
+After a query is executed, **Output** and **Function Return** parameter will automatically take the value that is returned by a query.
+You don't have to do any extra operation. :+1:

 There are 2 methods to specify a direction of the query parameter.

 - **`DirectionAttribute`** attribute class.
-- special **`suffixes`** of the property name.
+- special **`suffixes`** for the property name.

+For the **strongly-typed** class type, both methods can be used.
-If you use Anonymous class type object, it does not allow any attribute and you will have to use **suffixes** in order to specify a direction.
+But, Anonymous class type does not allow any attribute implementation, therefore, you will have to use **suffixes** in order to specify a direction.